littleplato/nieves-observer/README.md

 ## Description

-This project is part of the upcoming "GROWTH (Global Relay of Watching Transients Happening) for undergraduates" programme.
+This project is part of the upcoming "GROWTH (Global Relay of Watching Transients Happen) for undergraduates" programme.
 The project aims to equip astronomy undergraduates around the world with hands-on research skills using remotely-operated telescopes around world.
 The project right now has formal and informal access to the following observatories housing research-grade optical telescopes:

 <img align="left" src="https://i.ibb.co/TrxNDnT/nieves-md.jpg" alt="Nieves Observatory">